MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 ### Components

-- [Azure Bastion](https://azure.microsoft.com/services/azure-bastion) provides secure and seamless RDP and SSH access to VMs.
+- [Azure Bastion](https://azure.microsoft.com/services/azure-bastion) provides enhanced-security, seamless RDP and SSH access to VMs.
 This fully managed service doesn't expose public IP addresses.
 - [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) extends your on-premises networks into the Microsoft cloud over a private connection that's facilitated by a connectivity provider.
 You can use ExpressRoute to establish connections to Microsoft cloud services like Azure and Office 365.
 - [Azure Firewall](https://azure.microsoft.com/services/azure-firewall) enforces application and network connectivity policies.
 This network security service centrally manages the policies across multiple virtual networks and subscriptions.
-- [Azure Policy](https://azure.microsoft.com/services/azure-policy) helps you to manage policies in a central location.
+- [Azure Policy](https://azure.microsoft.com/services/azure-policy) helps you manage policies in a central location.
 By using this service, you can track compliance status, govern resources, and discover the changes that made a resource non-compliant.
 You can also enforce policies on your resources and ensure that future configurations are compliant with standards and regulations.
 - [Virtual Network](https://azure.microsoft.com/services/virtual-network) is the fundamental building block for private networks in Azure.
-Through Virtual Network, Azure resources like VMs can securely communicate with each other, the internet, and on-premises networks.
+Through Virtual Network, Azure resources like VMs can communicate with each other, the internet, and on-premises networks with enhanced security.
-- [Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is an infrastructure-as-a-service (IaaS) offering.
+- [Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is an infrastructure as a service (IaaS) offering.
 You can use Virtual Machines to deploy on-demand, scalable computing resources.
 Virtual Machines provides the flexibility of virtualization but eliminates the maintenance demands of physical hardware.

 ## Scenario details